THE CHICAGO AWARDS SYSTEM

 THE MAIN EXHIBITION

-The Main Exhibition is divided into three levels of ability: Basic, General, and Advanced.
+The Main Exhibition is divided into two levels of ability: Basic and Advanced.
 Different display areas are set

 aside and labeled for each of this groups.
 Exhibitors are free to enter their work at whichever level they choose, but all